asmagill/hs._asm.axuielement/Reference_Core.md

 Parameters:
  * `callback`       - a required function which will receive the results of this search.
 The callback should expect two arguments and return none.
 The arguments to the callback function will be `msg`, a string specifying how the search ended and `results`, a table containing the requested results. `msg` will be "completed" if the search completes normally, or a string starting with "**" if it is terminated early (see Returns: and Notes: for more details).
- * `matchCriteria`  - an optional table or string which will be passed to [hs.axuielement:matchesCriteria](#matchesCriteria) to determine if the discovered element should be included in the final result set.
+ * `criteria`       - an optional table or string which will be passed to [hs.axuielement:matchesCriteria](#matchesCriteria) to determine if the discovered element should be included in the final result set.
 This criteria does not prune the search, it just determines if the element will be included in the results.
  * `namedModifiers` - an optional table specifying key-value pairs that further modify or control the search.
 This table may contain 0 or more of the following keys:
    * `isPattern`      - a boolean, default false, specifying whether or not all string values in `criteria` should be evaluated as patterns (true) or as literal strings to be matched (false).
-This value is passed to [hs.axuielement:matchesCriteria](#matchesCriteria) when `matchCriteria` is specified and has no effect otherwise.
+This value is passed to [hs.axuielement:matchesCriteria](#matchesCriteria) when `criteria` is specified and has no effect otherwise.
    * `includeParents` - a boolean, default false, specifying whether or not parent attributes (`AXParent` and `AXTopLevelUIElement`) should be examined during the search.
 Note that in most cases, setting this value to true will end up traversing the entire Accessibility structure for the target application and may significantly slow down the search.
    * `maxDepth`       - an optional integer, default `math.huge`, specifying the maximum number of steps from the initial accessibility element the search should visit.
 If you know that your desired element(s) are relatively close to your starting element, setting this to a lower value can significantly speed up the search.
    * `objectOnly`     - an optional boolean, default true, specifying whether each result in the final table will be the accessibility element discovered (true) or a table containing details about the element include the attribute names, actions, etc. for the element (false).
 This latter format is primarily for debugging and exploratory purposes and may not be arranged for easy programatic evaluation.
    * `asTree`         - an optional boolean, default false, and is ignored if `criteria` is specified and non-empty or `objectOnly` is true.
 This modifier specifies whether the search results should return as an array table of tables containing each element's details (false) or as a tree where in which the root node details are the key-value pairs of the returned table and child elements are likewise described in subtables attached to the attribute name they belong to (true).
 This format is primarily for debugging and exploratory purposes and may not be arranged for easy programatic evaluation.
+   * `noCallback`     - an optional boolean, default false, allowing you to specify nil as the callback when set to true.
+This feature requires setting this named argumennt to true and specifying the callback field as nil because starting a query from an element with a lot of descendants **WILL** block Hammerspoon and slow down the responsiveness of your computer (I've seen blocking for over 5 minutes in extreme cases) and should be used *only* when you know you are starting from close to the end of the element heirarchy.
+When this is true, this method returns just the results table.
+Ignored if `callback` is not also nil.

 Returns:
  * an elementSearchObject which contains metamethods allowing you to check to see if the process has completed and cancel it early if desired.
 The methods include: